MileHacker Logo

 Important Financial Advisory

 Due to sanctions, most international credit and debit cards (Visa, MasterCard, etc.) are not accepted in Iran.
-You are required to carry sufficient cash (USD or EUR are widely accepted for exchange) for your entire trip and exchange it locally.
+You must carry sufficient cash (USD or EUR are widely accepted for exchange) for your entire trip and exchange it locally.

 Currency & Exchange